sanjsingh07/Domi-chain/docs/src/implemented-proposals/durable-tx-nonces.md

 Due to nonce accounts' [rent-exempt](rent.md#two-tiered-rent-regime) requirement, a custom withdraw instruction is used to move funds out of the account.
-The `WithdrawNonceAccount` instruction takes a single argument, lamports to withdraw, and enforces rent-exemption by preventing the account's balance from falling below the rent-exempt minimum.
-An exception to this check is if the final balance would be zero lamports, which makes the account eligible for deletion.
+The `WithdrawNonceAccount` instruction takes a single argument, tock to withdraw, and enforces rent-exemption by preventing the account's balance from falling below the rent-exempt minimum.
+An exception to this check is if the final balance would be zero tock, which makes the account eligible for deletion.
 This account closure detail has an additional requirement that the stored nonce value must not match the cluster's most recent blockhash, as per `AdvanceNonceAccount`.